Updated July 25, 2023

 The common methods used in valuation are:

 - Discounted Cash Flow: In this method, cash flows are forecasted for a period of a minimum of five years.
 These future cash flows are then discounted at the current rate to the present value.

-This approach is also called as precedents and the valuation is derived by using the valuations of the companies that have been recently sold, acquired or merged in the similar industry
+Transactions Approach: This approach is also called a precedents, and the valuation is derived by using the valuations of the companies that have been recently sold, acquired, or merged in a similar industry

 The use of these valuation methods depends on the sector in which the company operates.
-Many of the times a company is valued by using these all these methods and the average of these prices is considered
+Often, a company is valued by using all these methods, and the average of these prices is considered.

 Q5.
 What is the Average PE Ratio of the S&P 500 Index?